xvik/dropwizard-guicey/src/doc/docs/guide/bindings.md

 request and response objects and use under filter, servlet or resources calls (guice filter wraps all web interactions).

-If you disable guice filter with [.noGuiceFilter()](configuration.md#servletmodule) then guicey will bridge objects from HK context:
+If you disable guice filter with [.noGuiceFilter()](configuration.md#servletmodule) then guicey will bridge objects from HK2 context:

 * `javax.servlet.http.HttpServletRequest`
 * `javax.servlet.http.HttpServletResponse`